scalabli/quo/docs/options.rst

 To get the Python argument name, the chosen name is converted to lower case, up to two dashes are removed as the prefix, and other dashes are converted to underscores.
+NB: Options are given as position arguments to the decorator.

 .. code-block:: python